Emerah/Maschine-Control/README.md

         - select parameter banks of the selected device. [console buttons: 7 and 8]
         - bypass/activate selected device. [console buttons: 5]
         - remove the selected device from the device chain. [shift + console button: 5]
-        - select tracks from the live set. [console buttons: 1, 2, 3]
+        - select tracks from the live set. long press on selection buttons scroll through the tracks quickly[console buttons: 1, 2, 3]
         - create new audio, return, and midi tracks [shift + console buttons: 1, 2, 3]

         comming: